 Ener-G Egg Replacer

-There are plenty of egg substitutes available for baking or preparing a dish that calls for eggs.
-The neat egg and Ener-G Egg Replacer are reliable egg substitutes that can be used in baking.
-They are available at health-food stores and some grocery stores.
+Ener-G Egg Replacer is a reliable egg substitute that can be used for baking.
+It’s available at health-food stores and some grocery stores.

-Tofu: Tofu is great for egg substitutions in recipes that call for a lot of eggs, like quiches or custards.
-To replace one egg in a recipe, purée 1/4 cup soft tofu.
-It is important to keep in mind that although tofu doesn’t fluff up like eggs, it does create a texture that is perfect for “eggy” dishes.
-Tofu is also a great substitute for eggs in eggless egg salad and breakfast scrambles.
+Tofu is great for egg substitutions in recipes that call for a lot of eggs, such as quiches or custards.
+To replace one egg in a recipe, purée 1/4 cup of soft tofu.
+It’s important to keep in mind that although tofu doesn’t fluff up like eggs, it does create a texture that’s perfect for “eggy” dishes.
+Firm tofu is also a great substitute for eggs in eggless egg salad and breakfast scrambles.